-Valley of Fire State Park is Nevada’s oldest and largest state parks filled with adventure.
+Valley of Fire State Park is Nevada’s oldest and largest state park filled with adventure.
 This itinerary with take you throughout the park where you’ll find areas of petrified wood and 3,000-year-old Indian petroglyphs.
-The parks popular attractions include hiking, camping, hiking, and photography.
-Park Visitor Center offers a bathroom, and the only source of drinkable water in the park.
+The park’s popular attractions include hiking, camping, and photography.
+Park Visitor Center offers a bathroom and is the only source of drinkable water in the park.
 You’ll see interpretive displays to help guide you during your adventure.

 The Best Adventure Itinerary to Valley of Fire State Park